 Anna Swisher is a community activist, ecopsychologist, conscious dance teacher, permaculturist, youth mentor and Work That Reconnects facilitator.
 She holds an M.A. in East-West Psychology, and is trained in Ecotherapy and Wilderness Questing, Permaculture, the Work That Reconnects, Indigenous traditions, cultural mentoring, Living Systems theory, Yoga Therapy, JourneyDance™, and Mindfulness Education.
 She has 10 years of experience facilitating nature-based counseling and mentoring, community activism workshops, girls' and women's circles, wilderness/vision quests and rites of passage, yoga, conscious dance, meditation, and earth-based ritual.
 She also specializes in working with teenagers and young adults.

-Anna has spent recent years deeply studying the work of Joanna Macy and The Work That Reconnects, and sharing it in various communities throughout Europe and the U.S. She has also been deepening her study and practice of permaculture, finding creative ways to implement permaculture design to support local community resilience.
-Anna enjoys guiding transformative nature and wilderness experiences for adults, through dayquests, vision quests, and 1:1 therapeutic work, on the land which she helps steward in Ireland.
-Before the pandemic, her work included facilitating dance, movement and ritual as a means of healing and community building, teaching classes and workshops in Ireland.
+Anna has spent recent years deeply studying and facilitating the work of Joanna Macy and The Work That Reconnects, and sharing it in various communities throughout Europe and the U.S. She has also been deepening her study and practice of permaculture, finding creative ways to implement permaculture design to support local community resilience.
+She also facilitates dance and movement-based community programs, co-leading community dances and teaching classes and workshops around the west of Ireland.

 In California, Anna worked with various organizations that offer nature connection and mentoring, rites of passage, nature/outdoor education, wilderness adventure, and nature-based social-emotional learning.
 Working with high schools, colleges, sports teams and non-profits, she has focused on working with teenagers and young adults to support authenticity and expression, self-awareness and reflection, emotional literacy, nature connection, passion and compassion, stress-relief, team-building and authentic leadership, and social and ecological responsibility.